SausageMuffins/Mind-Palace/Notes/Computer Engineering/Computer Systems.md

 type:
  Note
  Complete
-summary: Computer Systems and how it relates to other concepts
+summary: Computer Systems Overview.
+This concept is big picture that links all of the other concepts together.
 ---

 ## Overview